hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 The provider create command is used to create a new provider entry on Vagrant Cloud.
-The `url` argument is expected to be a valid remote URL that Vagrant Cloud can use to download the provider.
+The `url` argument is expected to be a remote URL that Vagrant Cloud can use to download the provider.
 If no `url` is specified, the provider entry can be updated later with a url or the [upload](#cloud-provider-upload) command can be used to upload a Vagrant [box file](/docs/boxes.html).